 As a former firehouse, The Mitten delights with its decor and its pizza.

 Despite both owners having young families, Chris Andrus and Max Trierweiler didn’t intend to open the Mitten Brewing Company with a commitment to families.
-Instead, the community showed them that they wanted the child-friendly environment.
+Instead, the community showed them that they wanted the child-friendly environment in the West Side.

 “Honestly, we’re family friendly because that’s what our customers showed us,” Andrus said.
-“We didn’t set out with that goal, we just wanted to be welcoming and customers felt comfortable and we took it as a compliment.”
+“We didn’t set out with that goal; we just wanted to be welcoming, and customers felt comfortable so we took it as a compliment.”